deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 > </details>

-> Table 1 presents a quantitative comparison of the performance of different models on the GenEval benchmark, showing improvements achieved by the proposed RankDPO method.
+> Table 1 presents a quantitative comparison of different models' performance on the GenEval benchmark, highlighting the improvements achieved by the proposed RankDPO method.

 {{< table-caption >}}